Staying Warm- Heat Pad Comparisons: Corn, Walnut Shell, Cherry Pit, Clay Beads and Styrofoam

 A perfectly closed loop can be cost prohibitive, so I would argue that good Cycling can simply increase the number of uses before disposal.
 An example are the innovative sinks/toilet combinations that allow hand washing water to drain directly into a toilet tank that then becomes the water used to flush.
 There’s even a kit to add a sink to your existing toilet.
 There are other great water examples that really got my mind working in this grey water book.

 When we put all three concepts together we can see how complimentary they are.
 If you are reading this, you probably do a few of them currently.
-The idea behind Perpetual Resource Cycling™© is to up level what we are doing to enjoy even more of the abundant life we’ve chosen.
+The idea behind Perpetual Resource Cycling™© is to ‘level up’ what we are doing to enjoy even more of the abundant life we’ve chosen.

-Hens supplementing their diet and speeding up home composting while entertaining themselves.
+Hens supplementing their diets and speeding up home composting while entertaining themselves.

 In this Perpetual Resource Cycling™© example we have expanded on all three areas.
 Perpetually we recognize that we can save energy/man hours by planting crops at the very edge of the source of nutrients, this proximity also allows it to capture extra moisture and nitrogen that would be lost in waiting for a move to the compost bin.
 Perpetually dropping seeds also allows us to extend the Amaranth harvest until every seed is mature (bonus entertainment for the hens).
 Resources are everywhere in the form of the edible egg, the calcium rich egg shell, the kitchen scraps, Amaranth seeds, pumpkins and yes, chicken poo.
 Cycling keeps it all moving as quickly as possible by allowing the chicken’s digestive system to speed up the break down of eggshells and food scraps.
 Cycling is naturally improved by the use of Perpetual systems because automatic is always faster than waiting on a human to find time to do something.
 Cycling is also sped up by recognizing Resources because we value Resources…if we have a well-designed system then putting that Resource to use is faster/easier than storing it.